 Infill Type and Percentages

 In BCN3D Stratos there's a wide variety of infill types and their density can be tuned at the percentage you may need.
 If you want strong prints, bear in mind that the print's going to come out slower.
-If you need them fast, lower the infill percentage and change it to a different type to optimize its strength (For example, Gyroid).
+If you need them fast, lower the infill percentage up to 10% and change it to a different type to optimize its strength (For example, Gyroid).

-Changing the hotend size can also be helpful in reducing printing times.
+Changing the hotend for another one with a bigger nozzle can also be helpful in reducing printing times.
 For example, 0.8mm nozzles will print much quicker than 0.4mm ones, as they are capable of extruding more filament at the same time.
 This can also affect the details of the part.
 A larger hotend won't print sharp corners or small details.

-Layer height is the more determining factor in printing times and it is mostly proportional: If you set a layer height of, for example, 0.2mm, it will come out in half the printing time.
+Layer height is the more determining factor in printing times and it is mostly proportional: If you set a layer height of, for example, 0.2mm, it will come out in half the printing time in comparison to a 0.1mm layer height.

 One thing to take into account is that you can't set up a layer height larger than 0.7 times the nozzle diameter.
 Furthermore, the larger the layer height, the higher the temperature that will be needed in order to print properly.